rafaelre898/test-project/README.md

 	- Button, Header, and Text color should come from a configuration route.
 Font style should also come from this method along with the a logo and company name.

 ## Routing:
-The page should navigate to a page when a user enters the product id in the url, ie
+The page should navigate when a user enters the product id in the url, i.e.
 ```
 		localhost:8080/products/t-12345-6
 ```